libraries-fi/kirkanta-api/doc/upgrading.md

 #### (Branch) types `regional` and `main_library`
-The two special types `regional` and `main_library` have been turned into their own parameters in order to gather all regular municipal libraries under a single type.
+The two special types `regional` and `main_library` have been turned into their own parameters in order to gather all regular municipal libraries under a single type. `[UNIMPLEMENTED]`

 ### Additional notes
 The endpoint no more returns other types of documents such as mobile library stops, departments under